cricolfe/Automatic-Image-Labelling/README.md

 ![Folders](documentation/folders.png)

 ## Step 2
-Configure image labelling task with file "cFile.cfg".
+Configure image labelling task using file "cFile.cfg".
 It is important to configure the HSV channel to threshold the image.
 It should be 0 for the Hue layer where colours are defined and 1 for Saturation layer.
 Background is removed as follow.
-First using the image  of backgrounds, the mean value for H or S channel is computed according with the selected channel for thresholding.
+First using the image  of background "imbk.jpg", the mean value for H or S channel is computed according with the selected channel for thresholding.
 This value together with the threshold value establishes a band of background pixels.
 This value is used to threshold incoming images.
 All image labelling parameters are shown in the following image.

 ![Parameters](documentation/parameters.png)